oemof/tespy/docs/installation.rst

       **Using Conda**

-      Alternatively you can use conda for enviroment and package management.
+      Alternatively you can use conda for environment and package management.
 You can follow the installation instructions for windows users.

    .. tab-item:: Windows

       For windows we recommend using conda as package manager.
-You can download a light weight open source variant of conda: "miniforge3".
+You can download a lightweight open source variant of conda: "miniforge3".

       1. Download latest `miniforge3 <https://github.com/conda-forge/miniforge>`__
          for Python 3.x (64 or 32 bit).